entzmingerc/drumcrow/README.md

 Frequency, amplitude, pulse width, bitcrush control
 Able to set relationships between parameter values of multiple voices

-Upload this script to Crow using Druid.
-Connect Crow to Teletype using i2c connection.
+Upload this script to crow using druid.
+Connect crow to teletype using i2c connection.
 Patch a constant voltage with a range 0 - 10V into crow input 1.
-Use Teletype to do this or something else.
-In teletype, in the M script type `CV 4 PRM` to set CV 4 to the Parameter knob.
+Use teletype to do this or something else.
+In teletype, in the M script type `CV 4 PRM` to set CV 4 to the parameter knob.
 Patch CV 4 to crow's input 1.
-Finally, patch each Crow output to a mixer so you can hear the audio.
+Finally, patch each crow output to a mixer so you can hear the audio.

 `CROW.C1 X` Select a parameter.
 The voltage at crow input 1 sets the parameter value.
 (0 - 10V)
 `CROW.C2 X Y` Set parameter X to value Y